Hyperbolicity and uniformly Lipschitz affine actions on subspaces of $L^1$

 Now define $f:\Gamma\to H$ by

 Thus, for every $s,x,y\in\Gamma$,

 In the last inequality we used the fact that $q$ is $\Gamma$-equivariant and that the $\ell^1$ norm is $\Gamma$-invariant.
-By Theorem \ref{Thm_suff_cond}, $\Gamma$ has an uniformly bounded representation on $E\subset L^1$ admitting a cocycle $b:\Gamma\to E$ such that
+By Theorem \ref{Thm_suff_cond}, $\Gamma$ has a uniformly bounded representation on $E\subset L^1$ admitting a cocycle $b:\Gamma\to E$ such that